Speech-language pathology studies

-Prospective students, find out here about the terms and conditions for studying Speech Therapy at our Faculty: admissions, course content, changing courses, career opportunities, etc. An FAQ section is also available.
+Prospective students, learn more here about the speech-language pathology program at our school: admissions, curriculum, changing majors, career opportunities, and more.
+A FAQ section is also available.

 SPEECH THERAPY